-Every week, students will study a new Unit, which will be on a different topic.
+Every week, students will study a new unit with a different topic.
 During each week, students will have 2 assessments - one assessment in the middle of the week, and one assessment at the end of the week.
 In the middle of the week, students will be assessed on one of the following skills: Reading, Writing, Listening and Speaking.
 At the end of the week, students will be assessed on grammar and vocabulary.